utiasDSL/rigeo/README.md

 three-dimensional geometry with the inertial properties of rigid bodies, with applications to robotic manipulation.

+## Density Realizable Inertial Parameters

+The main feature of this library is a set of necessary conditions for **density realizability** on various primitive shapes (included convex polyhedra, cylinders, and capsules).
+A set of inertial parameters is called density realizable on a given shape if they can be physically realized by some rigid body contained in that shape.
+These conditions can be included in constraints as semidefinite programs for inertial parameter identification for motion and force-torque data.

-## Features
+## Other Features

 * Build rigid bodies out of flexible shape primitives: convex polyhedra, ellipsoids, and cylinders.
-* Check if a set of inertial parameters are physically realizable on a given shape or constrain a set of inertial parameters to be physically realizable during inertial parameter identification with [cvxpy](https://www.cvxpy.org/).
 * Obtain the intersection of two convex polyhedra.
 This is particularly useful for obtaining contact patches between polyhedral objects for manipulation;
   e.g., when [solving the waiter's problem](https://arxiv.org/abs/2305.17484)
 * Obtain the distance between primitive shapes using convex programming.
 * Compute maximum-volume inscribed and minimum-volume bounding ellipsoids for sets of points.